-Featured Story: Understanding Language at Stanford University
+Featured Resource: Understanding Language at Stanford University

 - Understanding Language adopts a strategic plan, identifying its highest-impact activities, so the team’s expertise can reach as many teachers nationally as possible.